The BlogHer conference at the Hilton on 6th Avenue and 53rd Street is just one week away.

 1) Before you go write down the names/twitter accounts/email addresses of some people you really want to meet and then get in touch with them while you’re there to make sure it happens.
 It’s a HUGE conference and you’ll never see half the people you want to unless you make a real effort.

-3) Bring a cute outfit because people get decked out at the parties.
+3) Wear cute outfits.
+People get decked out, especially for the parties.
 But don’t sweat it TOO much.

 Meagan, who’s been to three other BlogHer conferences, swears there’s no way to do it wrong.